cvmfs/doc-cvmfs/cpt-releasenotes.rst

-Release Notes for CernVM-FS 2.3.4
+Release Notes for CernVM-FS 2.3.5
 =================================

-CernVMV-FS 2.3.4 is a patch release containing bugfixes and adjustments necessary for smooth operation.
+CernVMV-FS 2.3.5 is a patch release containing bugfixes and adjustments necessary for smooth operation.
+Please note that version 2.3.4 was tagged but unreleased.

 As with previous releases, upgrading clients should be seamless just by installing the new package from the repository.
 As usual, we recommend to